 Bias Tape Calculator

-Calculate the length of continuous bias strip you can cut from a square or rectangle for any finished bias-tape width
+Find how much continuous bias strip you can cut from a square or rectangle for any finished tape width, using the efficient one-piece tube method.
+Free.

 Frequently Asked Questions